wsmd/use-clipboard-copy/README.md

 A simple copy-to-clipboard interface consists of two parts:

-- The `target`, the element who holds the value to be copied, usually an input.
+- The `target`, an element who holds the value to be copied, usually an input.
 - The `copy` action.

 ```jsx